KnpLabs/KnpPaginatorBundle/README.markdown

 highly customizable and simple to use Symfony2 paginating tool based on Zend Paginator.

-It is still experimental and can be changed fundamentally.

 ## Requirements:

 - Zend library paginator package, without any view helpers.
+In future this requirement may be dropped
 - Doctrine ODM or ORM active bundle.

 ## Features: